kog/cachesplain/README.md

 CacheSplain incorporates [Solenoid-Expressions](https://github.com/jakesays/Solenoid-Expressions), a fork of [Spring.NET's](http://springframework.net/) implementation of SPEL (Spring Expression Language) in order to allow users to do fine grained, post parsing filtering of operations.

-This means that if you know what the MemcachedBinaryOperation and associated object model look like *** (TBA: link)***, you can filter out the noise that you don't care about analyzing.
+This means that if you know what the [MemcachedBinaryOperation](https://github.com/kog/cachesplain/blob/master/cachesplain/Protocol/MemcachedBinaryOperation.cs) and associated object model look like, you can filter out the noise that you don't care about analyzing.
 Say you've got a keep-alive at your app level that constantly sends "version" calls you don't care about, you can pass in an expression to ignore these - with something like `"Opcode == OpCode.Version"`.

 The filter works by evaluating the expression as a boolean condition, and only allowing operations through that are true.
 This means that if you have an expression that can't be parsed (IE: it's random typing), it'll be ignored.
 Likewise, if you write an expression that can't be parsed to a boolean, it won't filter anyting either.
 The object input to the expression evaluation is the MemcachedBinaryOperation itself.